George St. Leger Grenfell: Biography

 Grenfell was born in London, England.
 He came to America in 1862 and became an officer in the Confederate States Army, serving with cavalryman John Hunt Morgan, General Braxton Bragg, and General J.E.B.
 Stuart.
 He resigned from the Confederate Army in 1864 to join a plot to take over the governments of Ohio, Indiana, and Illinois and establish a Northwestern Confederacy.
 When the plan to take over Chicago was discovered, Grenfell and some 150 others were arrested.
 In what became known as the "Chicago Conspiracy", Grenfell was tried, convicted, and sentenced to hang.
-Through the efforts of the British Minister in Washington, his sentence was commuted to life imprisonment at the isolated Fort Jefferson military prison located about 70 miles west of Key West, Florida, in the Dry Tortugas islands of the Gulf of Mexico.
+Through the efforts of the British Minister in Washington, his sentence was commuted to life imprisonment by President Andrew Johnson at the isolated Fort Jefferson military prison located about 70 miles west of Key West, Florida, in the Dry Tortugas islands of the Gulf of Mexico.
 He arrived at Fort Jefferson on October 8, 1865.

 The great majority of the 527 prisoners at Fort Jefferson when Grenfell arrived were Union Army privates whose most common transgression was desertion.
 A number of civilians were also being held, most for robbery.
 Grenfell was in a special category called "state prisoner."

 There were only four other state prisoners at Fort Jefferson: Dr. Samuel A. Mudd, Edmund Spangler, Samuel Arnold, and Michael O'Laughlen, all of whom had arrived at Fort Jefferson just two and a half months earlier after being convicted at the Lincoln assassination conspiracy trial.

 Unfortunately for Grenfell, Dr. Mudd had attempted to escape a few days before Grenfell arrived.
 Fearing a larger escape attempt of the state prisoners, the five men were confined together for the next three months in a ground level cell known as the "dungeon."
 In a letter Dr. Mudd wrote at the time to his brother-in-law Jere Dyer, he said:

 We are all at this moment in chains.
 Neither Colonel Grenfel nor myself has been taken out to work the past two or three days, but suffered to remain passively in our quarters.
 He is quite an intelligent man, tall, straight, and about sixty-one or two years of age.
 He speaks fluently several languages, and often adds mirth by his witty sarcasm and jest.
 He has been badly wounded and is now suffering with dropsy, and is allowed no medical treatment whatever, but loaded down with chains, and fed upon the most loathsome food, which treatment in a short time must bring him to an untimely grave.
 You will confer an act of kindness and mercy by acquainting the English Minister at Washington, Sir F.A.
 Bruce, of these facts.

 In an April 16, 1867, letter to Tom Dyer, his wife's brother in New Orleans, Dr. Mudd again wrote of Grenfell: